arvkevi/openhumansimputer/README.md

  > Are you sure you want to do this?

 Now we are ready to run the app locally.
-Enter the command `pipenv run heroku local`, and don't worry if you see the following warning:
+Enter the command `$ pipenv run heroku local`, and don't worry if you see the following warning:

  > warnings.warn('Using settings.DEBUG leads to a memory leak, never')